eoyebami/eoyebami.github.io/posts/k8s/2023-10-03-k8-deployments.md

         - secretRef:
             name: <secret-map-name>
         command: ["/bin/sh"] (defines command to be run when the container spins up [in this case we ran a shell])
         args: ["-c", "while true; do echo $(MESSAGE); sleep 10; done"] # defines arguments for that command [we can provide flags as args, multiple can be set, env variables set in the pod can also be used]
         ports:
         - containerPort: 80
           name: nginx-http-port
         - containerPort: 443
           name: nginx-https-port
+        volumeMounts:
+        - name: data-volume
+          mountPath: /opt # mount path of volume in container
+        - name: app-properties
+          mountPath: /path/in/container
+        - name: app-secrets
+          mountPath: /path/in/container
+        - name: mypd
+          mountPath: /var/www/html
+      volumes:
+      - name: mypd
+        persistentVolumeClaim
+          claimName: myclaim
+      - name: data-volume
+        hostPath:
+          path: /data
+          type: Directory # potential values are; DirectoryOrCreate, Directory, FileorCreate, File, Socket, CharDevice, BlockDevice
+      - name: app-properties
+        configMap: # mounts the configmap as a file in the pod
+          name: <config-map-name>
+      - name: app-secrets
+        secret: # mounts each secret as a seperate file in the pod; 3 data attributes = 3 files
+          secretName: <secret-name>
+      - name: empty-volume
+        emptyDir:
+          sizeLimit: 500Mi # can specifiy a limit to the size of this empty directory
 ```

 * NOTE: status `4/4` means 4 out of the 4 containers specified in the template, have been deployed (includes the helper containers)